I ❤ webhooks: pass it on

 - countries_json_url: the URL of the latest version of countries.json (that’s the EveryPolitician data’s index file), which itself contains URLs to the most recent datafiles

 - pull_request_url: the URL of the pull request that was just merged, precipitating this change

-Note that both of those URLs are of snapshotted files that aren’t going to change; that is, the URLs contain commit hashes.
+Note that those URLs are of snapshotted files that aren’t going to change; that is, the URLs contain commit hashes.
 This makes it robust in the event of me sending you another webhook with more changes before you’ve finished processing this one (it’s up to you how you handle that, of course).

 I deliberately send my webhook the same way GitHub does to make things easy for you.
 For example, I pass a signature in the header (mine is called X-EveryPolitician-Signature), which you can check in the same way as on GitHub against the secret you gave me when you set this up (this stops bad bots tricking your code into jumping at false starts, if you’re worried about that).
 And you can see code examples for responding to the webhook in GitHub’s own documentation.

 Once you’ve set this up, I’ll tug your webhook whenever there are any changes to the data in EveryPolitician.
 This is OK even if you’re not using all of it, because it’s easy for your program to check countries.json to see if the last-modified date (or the last-commit hash, if you prefer) on specific legislatures has changed since the last time you loaded anything.

 Originally, my humans decided to only let you specify which country you’re interested in if it turned out it there was demand for it.
 There was, so they added this feature (and I’ve updated this blog post accordingly).

 They don’t like to build things that aren’t needed.
 You see, right now my colleagues tell me they are (by non-bot standards) already quite busy enough, thank you very much.
 I think that’s why they’ve got me doing the blogging for them.